Bokeh Diffusion: Defocus Blur Control in Text-to-Image Diffusion Models: Method

-\mypar{Synthetic blur augmentation (Fig.~\ref{fig:aug}).} Even so, the scarcity of truly paired images with multiple bokeh states per scene remains a critical bottleneck.
-To overcome this, we synthesize additional defocus examples by rendering artificial blur on nearly all-in-focus images~\cite{yuanGenerativePhotographySceneConsistent2024}.
-Specifically, we estimate a per-pixel disparity map and then sample a blur parameter $K$ to generate contrastive “focus–defocus” states of the same image.
-Such synthetic data helps the model avoid local minima: it sees direct evidence that the same object layout can be rendered sharply or with shallow focus, thus faster learning to separate bokeh from scene semantics.
+We synthesize additional defocus examples by rendering artificial blur on nearly all-in-focus images using BokehMe~\cite{pengBokehMeWhenNeural2022}.
+Specifically, we estimate a per-pixel disparity map and then sample a blur parameter $K$ to generate contrastive ``focus--defocus'' states of the same image.
+These image pairs help the model avoid local minima by providing direct evidence that the same object layout can appear either sharp or defocused, and they are also essential for training our \emph{grounded self-attention} module, introduced in the following sections.
+Moreover, synthetic rendering allows us fine-grained control over the bokeh distribution as it allows us to continuously sample from the camera parameter space, unlike real datasets which are often constrained to a few discrete aperture settings.

-\mypar{Mixed dataset.} In practice, combining real ITW images (offering natural-looking lens blur) with synthetic bokeh augmentations (providing explicit contrastive pairs) provides an effective balance.
-The real data anchors the network’s blur realism and provides diversity, while the synthetic pairs accelerate convergence and improve disentanglement of scene structure from camera-induced defocus.
-More details about aligning the bokeh annotation between ITW and rendered data in the supplementary material.